 Children were drinking from this polluted river, and the majority were suffering from diarrhea and stomach infections.

 A few minutes later, kids were drinking from the water filtration system, which pumped the polluted river water and converted it to clean, potable water.

 On this day, Venezuelan children saw the love of God in a real, tangible way.
 Our words were not empty; they were life-giving and provided a vital resource for their survival.

 This was possible thanks to the generous support of Operation Blessing partners who, like you, have joined our mission to demonstrate God’s love by alleviating human need and suffering around the world.

-Yet the need is ever growing.
+Yet the need is ever-growing.
 As thousands of Venezuelan refugees travel for hundreds of miles to cities in Colombia and neighboring countries, clean drinking water is paramount.
-We need your support to mobilize and set up more water filtration systems along the route.
+We need your support to continue helping Venezuelan refugees.
+This includes mobilizing and setting up more water filtration systems along the route.